cdktf/cdktf-provider-hcp/docs/dataHcpWaypointTemplate.python.md

 ---

+##### `actions`<sup>Optional</sup> <a name="actions" id="@cdktf/provider-hcp.dataHcpWaypointTemplate.DataHcpWaypointTemplate.Initializer.parameter.actions"></a>

+- *Type:* typing.List[str]

+List of actions by 'ID' to assign to this Template.

+Applications created from this Template will have these actions assigned to them.
+Only 'ID' is supported.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/hcp/0.104.0/docs/data-sources/waypoint_template#actions DataHcpWaypointTemplate#actions}

+---

 ##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-hcp.dataHcpWaypointTemplate.DataHcpWaypointTemplate.Initializer.parameter.id"></a>

 - *Type:* str

 The ID of the Template.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/hcp/0.103.0/docs/data-sources/waypoint_template#id DataHcpWaypointTemplate#id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/hcp/0.104.0/docs/data-sources/waypoint_template#id DataHcpWaypointTemplate#id}

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.